mpawliuk/Metric-graphs/What graph completer does.md

 ### 1.3.
 Make antipodally symmetric if needed.

 Extend the edges given in 1.2 to full antipodal quadruples.
+(This only happens if edges were added in step 1.2.)

 ## 2. Deal with bipartite stuff.